travis-ci/dpl/README.md

-                                    function (type: string, default: 3) --memory_size MB                  Amount of memory in MB to allocate to this Lambda (type: string, default: 128) --runtime NAME                    Lambda runtime to use (type: string, default: node) --publish                         Create a new version of the code instead of replacing the existing one.
+                                    function (type: string, default: 3) --memory_size MB                  Amount of memory in MB to allocate to this Lambda (type: string, default: 128) --runtime NAME                    Lambda runtime to use (type: string, default: node) --[no-]publish                    Create a new version of the code instead of replacing the existing one.
-  --subnet_ids IDS                  List of subnet IDs to be added to the function.
-Needs the ec2:DescribeSubnets
+  --subnet_ids IDS                  List of subnet IDs to be added to the function (type: array (string, can be
-                                    and ec2:DescribeVpcs permission for the user of the access/secret key to work.
-                                    (type: array (string, can be given multiple times)) --security_group_ids IDS          List of security group IDs to be added to the function.
-Needs the ec2:DescribeSecurityGroups and ec2:DescribeVpcs permission for the user of the access/secret key to work. (type: array (string, can be given multiple times)) --dead_letter_arn ARN             ARN to an SNS or SQS resource used for the dead letter queue. (type: string) --tracing_mode MODE               Tracing mode (Needs xray:PutTraceSegments xray:PutTelemetryRecords on the role) (type: string, default: PassThrough, known values: Active, PassThrough) --environment_variables VARS      List of Environment Variables to add to the function, needs to be in the format of KEY=VALUE.
-Can be encrypted for added security. (type: array (string, can be given multiple times)) --kms_key_arn ARN                 KMS key ARN to use to encrypt environment_variables. (type: string) --function_tags TAGS              List of tags to add to the function, needs to be in the format of KEY=VALUE.
-Can be encrypted for added security. (type: array (string, can be given multiple times))
+                                    given multiple times), note: Needs the ec2:DescribeSubnets and ec2:DescribeVpcs permission for the user of the access/secret key to work) --security_group_ids IDS          List of security group IDs to be added to the function (type: array (string, can be given multiple times), note: Needs the ec2:DescribeSecurityGroups and ec2:DescribeVpcs permission for the user of the access/secret key to work) --dead_letter_arn ARN             ARN to an SNS or SQS resource used for the dead letter queue. (type: string) --tracing_mode MODE               Tracing mode (type: string, default: PassThrough, known values: Active, PassThrough, note: Needs xray:PutTraceSegments xray:PutTelemetryRecords on the role) --environment_variables VARS      List of Environment Variables to add to the function (type: array (string, can be given multiple times), format: /[\w\-]+=.+/, note: Can be encrypted for added security) --kms_key_arn ARN                 KMS key ARN to use to encrypt environment_variables. (type: string) --function_tags TAGS              List of tags to add to the function (type: array (string, can be given multiple times), format: /[\w\-]+=.+/, note: Can be encrypted for added security)

 Common Options:

   --run CMD                         Command to execute after the deployment finished successfully (type: array
-                                    (string, can be given multiple times)) --skip_cleanup                    Skip cleaning up build artifacts before the deployment --help                            Get help on this command
+                                    (string, can be given multiple times)) --[no-]skip_cleanup               Skip cleaning up build artifacts before the deployment --help                            Get help on this command

 Examples: